Homemade Filter: The Ultimate Guide Of Making

-First of all, pour water into your kettle and place it on the stove or heat source.
-Then attach the stainless steel hose to the spout of the kettle and clip it with a connecting valve.
+First, pour water into your kettle and place it on the stove or heat source.
+Then attach the stainless steel hose to the kettle’s spout and clip it with a connecting valve.
 Place the other end of the tube in your collecting bottle or glass bowl, then turn on the heat.

 Improvised Charcoal Filter

-The improvised charcoal filter has a similar design to the bio-filter, only that you don’t have to use sand.
-It is an excellent water distillation option, especially if you are outdoor, as charcoal is an excellent option for filtering water.
+The improvised charcoal filter is similar to the bio-filter, so you don’t have to use sand.
+It is an excellent water distillation option, especially if you are outdoors, as charcoal is an excellent option for filtering water.